tkchafin/resistnet/README.md

 Because of the number of dependencies, I recommend setting up a virtual environment to prevent any conflicts with your system Python environment.

-If you are planning on using RiverscapeGA, [PyJulia](https://pyjulia.readthedocs.io/en/latest/), which forms the necessary interface for Python to access Circuitscape (a Julia program), a complication is that PyJulia cannot use a Python distribution that is statically linked to libpython (such as that installed by Ubuntu or conda, or Debian-based Linux distributions).
+If you are planning on using ResistNet, [PyJulia](https://pyjulia.readthedocs.io/en/latest/), which forms the necessary interface for Python to access Circuitscape (a Julia program), a complication is that PyJulia cannot use a Python distribution that is statically linked to libpython (such as that installed by Ubuntu or conda, or Debian-based Linux distributions).

 To check if this is a problem, you can use the following commands on Linux and Mac.
 If nothing prints to the screen, your Python is statically linked and will require a workaround:
 ```